aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/change.md

 Note that the values presented to the Branch Key Selector were always, and still are, DynamoDB AttributeValues.
 The changes in encryption context values refer to the raw encryption context.

+An additional item, "aws-crypto-legend", will also be included in the encryption context, providing the types of the attributes in the encryption context.
+This is necessary to distinguish the number "123" from the string "123";
+the string "false" from the boolean value false; and similar things.
+This allows the Branch Key Supplier to determine the correct AttributeValues, based solely on the encryption context -- since no configuration or version numbers are available to it.

+### Parsed Header

+For both record versions, the Parsed Header returned from Structured Encryption operations now contains an additional field : the full encryption context used for encryption.

+SImilarly, the Parsed Header returned from Item Encryptor operations now contains two additional fields : the full encryption context used for encryption, and the value map that would be passed to the Branch Key Selector.

+## Implementation Changes

+For version 1 records, only the Item Encryptor operations know which attributes should be in the encryption context,
+The logical table name, plus the names and values of the primary hash and sort keys, and so the full encryption context, along with the associated RequiredEncryptionContextCMM, is constructed at the Item Encryptor level and passed through to the Structured Encryption.
+This remains unchanged.

+For version 2 records, some things are known only to the Item Encryptor level, and other things only to the Structured Encryption.
+Thus the Item Encryptor constructs a slightly smaller encryption context, The logical table name, plus just the names of the primary hash and sort keys, and an associated RequiredEncryptionContextCMM.
+Then Structured Encryption adds all of the appropriate values to the encryption context, which includes at least the primary hash and sort keys, possibly others, and wraps the RequiredEncryptionContextCMM passed in from the Item Encryptor in another layer of RequiredEncryptionContextCMM to include those value.